homemadearcade/zero/todo/0_CREATIVE.md

       Map based, density, total items, etc
   I think its called ( Spawn Group )
-    And yeah I think maybe you make a spawn group first before you can call 'spawn' Player View should be a zone, Another zone option for the 'Whole game' and then it also becomes 'Spawn Instance' once you run it
+    And yeah I think maybe you make a spawn group first before you can call 'spawn' and then it also becomes 'Spawn Instance' once you run it

 TOUR component for admins?
 There this 'tour component' I found when searching ui libraries, its dope!